 The staff on the ship are very knowledgeable about the area and coastline.
 They narrate the trip and you're able to listen (if you like) or tune it out and escape to your own little world, feeling the breeze on you and enjoying the fresh air.

 The scenery won't blow your mind but it is quite lovely and calming.
 Sailing in a bay isn't often about the scenery but the journey and experience.

 The Chesapeake Bay Sailing Experience

-	Being aboard the ship is a real treat.
-Its owners, Greg and Laura Lohse, captain

-	the ship.
-They’re friendly and welcoming and have been sailing together for over
+The ship's owners, Greg and Laura Lohse, captain the sailboat.
+They're friendly and welcoming and have been sailing together for over 30 years.

-	30 years.

-	When you're aboard the schooner you have the option to help out or simply sit

-	back and relax.
+When you're aboard the schooner you have the option to help out or simply sit back and relax.
 Dan and I loved helping with the sails and being of service!
-And

-	otherwise, we enjoyed life together aboard the ship and some beer that was

-	available for purchase.
+And otherwise, we enjoyed life together aboard the ship and some beer that was available for purchase.